cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/docker-service-configuration.md

 Kubernetes relies on its "[Service Accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)" feature to manage the identity of processes running inside Pods.

 By default all services belong to a service account named `default`.
-You can set a custom Service Account for any service using `service_account_name`.
+Normally this provides sufficient access for your application.
+However, should you require elevated access (e.g. to allow for log collection or metrics gathering), you can set a custom Service Account for any service using the `service_account_name`.
 For example:

 {% highlight yaml %}
 services: